hzqtc/hzqtc.github.com/_posts/2013-4-19-image-duplication-detection.md

 First of all, I will introduce you a simple but effective method for detecting image duplicates: [Perceptual Hash Algorithm](http://www.ruanyifeng.com/blog/2011/07/principle_of_similar_image_search.html).
-The basic idea to compute a fingerprint for each image and then compare the fingerprints.
+The basic idea is computing a fingerprint for each image and then comparing the fingerprints.
 If two fingerprints are the same or very close, the two images are probably duplicate to each other.